-This table presents regressions of changes in relative manufacturing output $(RM_t)$ on changes in real exchange rates $(RER_t)$ .
-Each commodity country's real exchange rate and relative productivity are calculated with respect to an equal-weighted basket of its primary trading partners among the producer countries.
-Germany's exchange rate is calculated using the euro after 1999.
-All exchange rates are converted to real terms using the relative value of the country's CPI.
-Relative manufacturing output is calculated as the log-difference of real manufacturing output from the OECD.
+Table shows regressions of relative manufacturing output (RM_t) on real interest rate differentials (RIR_t) .
+Each commodity country's real interest rate differential and relative productivity are calculated with respect to an equal weighted basket of its primary trading partners among the producer countries.
+Germany's interest rate is calculated using the Euro post 1999.
+All nominal interest rates are converted to real by adjusting for predicted inflation calculated as a four quarter moving average of CPI growth centered at the observation.
+Relative manufacturing output is calculated as the log-difference of real manufacturing outputs from the OECD.
 Data are quarterly.
-Newey and West (1987) standard errors with eight lags are shown in parentheses. \\, \, and + indicate statistical significance at the 1%, 5%, and 10% level, respectively.
+Newey-West standard errors with 8 lags are shown in parentheses.